br-mat/annoying-plant/README.md

 <p>

 **Theory:** <br>
 A Flip-flop is a bistable circuit saving a electronic state.
 It's fundamental circuit to store digital information.
-Even in games like Minecraft you can build such a thing pretty quickly. <br>
+In games like Minecraft you can build such a thing pretty quickly. <br>
 In the game you can build an inverter out of a redstone wire and a redstone torch attached to the block.
 When we connect two inverters this will form a Bistable state.
 Switching one of the buttons will cause the system to flip side and will stay that way untill the other button is pressed. <br>

 ![Minecraft FF](./docs/mc_ff.png)